-The Finance and Administration Committee recommends the Board approve Resolution 03-2015 revising the positions appointed to CalTIP Director and Alternate.
+Staff recommends the Administration and Budget Committee recommend to the Board that this Resolution 03-2015 revising the positions appointed to CalTIP Director and Alternate, be approved.

 1. Resolution 03-2015 of the Board of Directors of the Livermore Amador Valley Transit Authority Appointing Director and Alternate to the California Transit Insurance Pool (CalTIP)